sapientcoder/QuickCAML/README.md

 # QuickCAML
-QuickCAML is a tool for quickly authoring and testing CAML queries in SharePoint 2013 and SharePoint Online (Office 365).
+QuickCAML is a tool for quickly authoring and testing CAML queries in SharePoint 2010 and 2013 (including SPO / Office 365).
 It's a client-side tool and is designed to be run right in your browser which avoids a lot of governance issues, risk, and red tape.
 This is a *code-oriented* tool and is geared toward helping you write and test CAML queries quickly (and helping you learn the CAML language if you don't already know it).

 And as a code-oriented tool, a key feature is the **intellisense** support!
 This tool provides context-sensitive suggestions for tag names, attribute names, and attribute values (including list field names where appropriate!).